Zaharieva gets good marks from Brussels’ research bubble

 Independence is a key issue for the European Innovation Council (EIC), which Ehler hopes to see moved from under the European Commissio’s wing to be able to operate less bureaucratically.
 But autonomy from the Commission may also be on the cards for other research programmes.

 One key battle for Zaharieva to steer in the coming years will be over how to fund big collaborative research calls in the EU budget.
 In Horizon Europe, these are organised under Pillar II and programmed by the European Commission with input from EU member states.
-But recent high-level policy reports have proposed it should be steered by independent councils.
+But recent high-level policy reports have proposed they should be steered by independent councils.

 In her hearing, Zaharieva did not reference the proposals directly but called for “decentralisation in Pillar II and Pillar III” of Horizon Europe, taking the “good example” of the European Research Council (ERC), which is already run by an independent council of scientists.